by Matthew Lucks, Cardiologist

 Maintain healthy weight

 Obesity among people under age 18 is higher than ever.
-Excess weight increases the risk of high blood pressure, high cholesterol and Type 2 diabetes.
+Excess weight increases the risk of high blood pressure, high cholesterol and type 2 diabetes.
 Young people who maintain healthier weights will have healthier hearts.

 Build meals around low-fat protein sources such as fish, poultry, lean meats and beans.
 Trim excess fat, and bake or broil instead of frying.
 Fill out meals with whole grains and fresh, whole foods such as vegetables and fruits.
 Minimize the use of prepackaged, processed and “fast” foods that can be sky-high in salt, sugar, saturated fats, trans fats and tropical oils.
-Find healthy recipes.

 Get at least 30 minutes of moderate physical activity a day, such as sports, bike riding, swimming or hiking at least five days a week.
 Exercise stimulates a substance called nitric oxide, which helps keeps blood vessels open.
 Exercise also strengthens the heart and burns off excess weight.